What To Expect At The Moqui Cave Museum In Kanab, Utah

 Exhibit with money and old notes on a curving wall

-There are restrooms and a garden located right outside the Moqui Cave.
-There is also a dino dig where kids can unearth a velociraptor skeleton.
+After your tour, there are restrooms and a garden located right outside Moqui Cave.
+If you’re traveling with kids, there is also a dino dig where they can unearth a velociraptor skeleton.

 Pottery and artifacts found all over southern utah in a museum